bootdrv/main-server/Readme.txt

-NETWORK ID     NAME                                    DRIVER    SCOPE 7684d5464b18   bridge                                  bridge    local 54e2e0a0791d   host                                    host      local 2111f054e742   main-server_main-server_docker-lesson   bridge    local 4a56da164e69   none                                    null      local
+NETWORK ID     NAME                                    DRIVER    SCOPE 7684d5464b18   bridge                                  bridge    local 54e2e0a0791d   host                                    host      local 2111f054e742   main-server_docker-bridged              bridge    local 4a56da164e69   none                                    null      local

 #########################################################################

-As you see, bridge docker network('main-server_main-server_docker-lesson ') was added as bridge docker network, and up.
+As you see, bridge docker network('main-server_docker-bridged ') was added as bridge docker network, and up.
 But later we need also add to this network our container names, that we already have in docker-compose.yml:
 ( container_name: nginxapp and container_name: php_fpm )
 !!!Notification!
 We can add this names to network bridge only after first start docker containers with this names!